l7mp/stunner/doc/WHY.md

   time.

-* **It is a security nightmare.** Given today's operational reality, exposing an entire fleet of media servers to the Internet over a public IP address, with all UDP ports open and readily available to malicious actors, is an adventurous act, to say the least.
+* **It is a security nightmare.** Given today's operational reality, exposing an entire fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for malicious actors, is an adventurous undertaking, to say the least.
 Wouldn't it be nice to hide your media servers behind a secure perimeter defense mechanism (say, a Gateway) and lock down *all* uncontrolled access and nefarious business by running it over a private IP?

 * **It is a terrible waste of resources.** Think about this: when you use Kubernetes you pay a double virtualization price.
 Namely, the node itself is usually just regular VM on a physical